How to Run a Quarterly Product Strategy Meeting: A Board Meeting for Product

 As for Netflix today, the “Product Review Meeting” continues, but typical of Netflix, it has evolved dramatically.
 Todd Yellin, now VP of Product at Netflix, runs the quarterly meeting and says, “The meeting has changed almost beyond recognition.
 It has evolved more into a discussion about hot, debateful, business and customer-centric issues and, yes, Reed still attends.”

-Please let me know if this is helpful to you and if I can help you to frame and develop a light process like this — a board meeting for product — to help your product and company become a consumer-focused, highly innovative, learning machine.
+Please let me know if this is helpful to you and if I can help you to frame and develop a light process like this — a board meeting for the product — to help your product and company become a consumer-focused, highly innovative, learning machine.

 If you enjoyed this essay please “clap” to make it easier for others to find.
 I’d also love it if you could give feedback on this essay by clicking here.
 (The link takes you to SurveyMonkey and only takes one minute.)